nicklockwood/FXForms/README.md

 Like FXFormFieldTypeNumber, but restricted to integer input.

-    static NSString *const FXFormFieldTypeSwitch = @"switch";
+    static NSString *const FXFormFieldTypeBoolean = @"boolean";

 A boolean value, set using a UISwitch control.

-    static NSString *const FXFormFieldTypeStepper = @"stepper";

-A numeric value, set using a UIStepper control.

-    static NSString *const FXFormFieldTypeSlider = @"slider";

-A numeric value, set using a UISlider control.

-    static NSString *const FXFormFieldTypeCheckmark = @"checkmark";
+    static NSString *const FXFormFieldTypeOption = @"option";

-A boolean value, toggled using a checkmark tick.
+Like FXFormFieldTypeBoolean, but this type is used for toggle options and by default is creates a checkmark control instead of a switch.

     static NSString *const FXFormFieldTypeDate = @"date";

 A date value, selected using a UIDatePicker.

+    static NSString *const FXFormFieldTypeTime = @"time";

+A time value, selected using a UIDatePicker.

+    static NSString *const FXFormFieldTypeDateTime = @"datetime";

+A date and time, selected using a UIDatePicker.

 Form field options